ChiranLK/Quality-Education/README.md

 - 🔒 **Role-based access** — Only tutors can create/modify sessions, students can join
 - ✅ **Real-time availability** — Auto-calculate available spots and prevent overbooking

+### ⭐ Feedback, Ratings & Progress Tracking
+👨‍💻 Developed by **NIMADITH LMH** — Student ID: `IT23242272`

+- ✍️ **Submit Tutor Feedback** — Students submit ratings (1–5 stars) and written feedback for tutors, optionally linked to a specific session
+- 🔄 **Upsert Feedback** — One feedback per student+tutor+session enforced via a unique compound index; re-submitting updates the existing record
+- ⭐ **View Tutor Ratings** — Anyone can query aggregated rating stats: average score, total count, and a full 1★–5★ breakdown (MongoDB aggregation pipeline)
+- 📋 **View Feedback Details** — Tutors/admins see the full message list; students can view all feedback they have personally submitted
+- 🗑️ **Delete Feedback** — Students delete their own feedback; admins can delete any entry
+- 📊 **Track Student Progress** — Tutors/admins create and update student progress records with topic, completion percentage (0–100%), and freeform notes
+- 👤 **Role-Based Progress Access** — Students view only their own progress; tutors see only their assigned students; admins have full unrestricted access
+- 📧 **SMTP Email Notifications** — Automatic HTML + plain-text email sent to the tutor and/or admin upon every feedback submission via Nodemailer + Mailtrap (SMTP)
+- 🔒 **Role-based access control** — Only students can submit feedback; only tutors/admins can update student progress

 ---